 Before jumping into what a San Francisco municipal bank could look like and what it could accomplish, it is crucial to understand the basics of banking.
 The crucial dividing line between a bank and a non-bank entity is the ability to accept deposits from outside entities.3 By accepting deposits, banks create a financial multiplier effect in the community, lending out deposits to profitable projects and growing the local economy.
 Banks generate a profit by making loans and charging customers fees.
 Banks take in deposits and pay interest on some accounts and then lend those deposits out to consumers and receive interest on those loans - the difference between interest paid out and interest received is the "spread" and is typically the source of most bank revenue, though banks also charge fees for services.
-Bank's assets are loans, which generate income, and customer deposits are liabilities.
-As with all businesses, a bank's assets must cover its liabilities - the difference between a bank's assets and its liabilities is called the bank capital, which is the bank's net worth and also "a measure of a bank's potential to absorb losses."4 A bank with limited capital is higher-risk for deposits, because a small drop in asset values can lead to distress and failure.
-Historically, banks held eight percent of assets in capital, though capital requirements have increased since the recession with banks holding 12 to 15 percent of their assets in capital.
-New banks may be required to hold even more bank capital, as banks use their capital to survive initial years of losses.
-5 Bank capital serves as an investment with shareholders receiving dividends based on profitability.
+Banks' assets are loans, which generate income, and customer deposits are liabilities.
+As with all businesses, a bank's assets must cover its liabilities - the difference between a bank's assets and its liabilities is called the bank capital, which is the bank's net worth and also "a measure of a bank's potential to absorb losses."4 A bank with limited capital is higher-risk for depositors, because a small drop in asset values can lead to distress and failure.
+Historically, banks held eight percent of assets in capital, though capital requirements have increased since the recession with banks holding an average of 12 and even up to 15 percent of their assets in capital.5 New banks may be required to hold even more bank capital, as banks use their capital to survive initial years of losses.6 Bank capital serves as an investment for whoever owns that capital, and banks can choose to use any profit to pay dividends to shareholders or retain the profits to increase bank capital.